 SSRC's Digital Culture Program supports activities that examine the role of technology in social science research, in the circulation and distribution of information, and in the shaping of cultural and political systems, serving the organization's core aims to deepen and democratize knowledge.
-Preliminary activities of the Digital Culture Program include:
+Current activities for the Digital Culture Program include:

-Digital Social Science explores the use of large-scale data sets, access to proprietary data, and the ethics and practicalities of sharing data without infringing on intellectual property or human privacy rights, all while exposing new opportunities to use machine learning to better address issues of public concern through social science methods.
+Digital Social Science explored the use of large-scale data sets, access to proprietary data, and the ethics and practicalities of sharing data without infringing on intellectual property or human privacy rights, all while exposing new opportunities to use machine learning to better address issues of public concern through social science methods.